 The WG should:

-1. Monitor the development of adequate ENC coverage to meet any carriage requirements for ECDIS;
+1. Monitor the development of adequate ENC coverage to meet carriage requirements for ECDIS;

 2. Develop proposals for speeding up ENC production and ensuring uniform ENC quality and consistency, and for making data available worldwide, including SENC distribution, taking advantage of any offers for production assistance, or other ways of mutual assistance and co-operation;